Unlock five advantages with our Advisor-Guided Retirement Plan

 Standard plans offer a one size fits all, one-stop shop for plan sponsors where a single company provides most of the plan services.
 This bundled structure often hides layers of excess fees combined with a typically subpar level of support for employees.

-Advisor-Guided plans separate the four main components of a retirement plan.
+Advisor-Guided focuses on selecting the right team of service providers to best serve your company needs.
 This creates an opportunity for business owners to select a specialized company for each role.
 Typically, the investment advisory firm coordinates and leads the team of providers to deliver a seamless plan focused on driving down costs while providing better service and better choices.

 GGM (Advisor) – Independent Registered Investment Advisor (RIA) led by an investment committee with more than 90 years of combined experience.
 Our disciplined process applies sophisticated financial analysis in results-oriented portfolio design and investment selection.